Literacy takes a legal turn

 The volunteer program was established in 2011 when Launceston’s Community Legal Centre realised how much of their solicitors’ time was spent helping clients fill in forms.
 Nicky Snare, chief executive of the Community Legal Centre, says, ‘We thought why don’t we train lay volunteers based out in the community who can take the pressure off our service and free up our solicitors to provide legal advice to more clients?’
 Tasmania has one of the lowest literacy rates in the country and this is compounded by the complex and often arcane language of legal documents.

-Higher levels of literacy required today
+Higher levels of literacy among adults required today

 ‘We’ve found that people are required to have higher levels of literacy than in the past.
 There’s an awful lot of acronyms and the language can be confusing.
 For people who struggle with literacy a one page form might be do-able but when they are 25 pages long they can be overwhelming.
 We’ve had people with university degrees asking our volunteers for help,’ Nicky says.